-While your bank can make arrangements for the repayment of arrears, there will still be an impact on your credit record," said Ndlovu.
+While your bank can make arrangements for the repayment of arrears, there will still be an impact on your credit record, says Ndlovu.

-"We find that for people who miss one repayment, it takes on average four months to catch up, and after three missed payments the bank will proceed with legal action which could ultimately put you in danger of losing your home," said Ndlovu.
+"On average, we find that one missed repayment takes four months to be caught up.
+After three missed payments the bank will proceed with legal action.
+This could ultimately put you in danger of losing your home," says Ndlovu.

-One of the ways in which to avoid the default is to pre-pay into your home loan throughout the year.
-By pre-paying you can build up a reserve in your bond, and if you are more than one repayment in credit, missing a repayment will have no effect.
+One of the ways to avoid a December default is to prepay your bond instalment, plus a little extra, in part amounts throughout the year.
+If you accrue more than one repayment in credit in your bond reserve, missing a repayment will have no effect.

-"This is a far better and effective option than going into arrears, not only will you save on your credit record but you will also have the advantage of reducing the interest on your capital for the period that you have pre-paid," said Ndlovu.
+"This is a far better and more effective option than going into arrears,” Ndlovu says.
+“Not only will you save your credit record, but you will also have the advantage of reducing the interest on the capital amount for the period that you have prepaid," says Ndlovu.

-Another option for clients is to ask their bank for a payment holiday.
-These are normally three month long terms, in which you do not make any repayments.
-However, in the next six months following the holiday, you will have to pay extra to make up all the arears missed in those three months.
+Another option is to ask your bank for a payment holiday.
+These are normally three-month terms in which you make no repayments.
+However, in the six months following, you will have to pay extra to make up the arears.
+Interest will also accrue over the period.

 FNB offers two other options when it comes to payment holidays:

-- A reduced payment of 80% of repayment for a period followed by step up payments every 6 months until the arrears are cleared (maximum term of the arrangement will be 24 months).
+- A reduced payment of 80% for a period, followed by step-up payments every 6 months until the arrears are cleared (maximum term of the arrangement is 24 months).

-- Consolidation of debt provided that there is affordability for the customer to repay the higher bond amount and sufficient equity in the property to repay all debts.
+- Debt consolidation, provided the customer can afford to repay the higher bond amount, and there is sufficient equity in the property to cover the additional debt.